sudhacheran/lignin-structure-generator/README.md

 ### Configuring structural features for Lignin generator
 project-config.yaml

--- Degree of polymerization(dp): Configure either single DP (or min & max dp for generating structures in a range of DP).
+- Degree of polymerization(dp): Configure either single DP (or min & max dp for generating structures in a range of DP).

     dp: 0

     (or)

     min_dp: 3<br>
     max_dp: 25

-[x] Bond proportion: Experimental observation from NMR or other analysis results (Add in the percentage (%) values)
+- Bond proportion: Experimental observation from NMR or other analysis results (Add in the percentage (%) values)

     bondconfig:
       BO4: 61
       BB: 12
       B5: 3
       _4O5: 2
       _55: 1
       DBDO: 1

 [X] Monomer proportion: Use either S/G ratio or Monomer percentages.
 If both the values are given S/G ratio takes precedence
 s_g_ratio: 1.8      # set to -1 to use S/G/H percentage values below